gaetanserre/LiSA/README.md

 lambertain BSDF (`bsdfs/lambertian.cu`).

 ## Features
-- Lambertian BSDF.
+- lambertian BSDF
-- FOV can be chosen.
+- FOV can be chosen
-- Anti aliasing.
+- anti aliasing
-- Focal plane
+- focal plane
-- Only your GPU memory limits the number of triangles per scene.
+- only your GPU memory limits the number of triangles per scene
-- Transparency/Refraction
+- transparency/Refraction
-- Thanks to Optix, LiSA is fast
+- thanks to Optix, LiSA is fast

 ## Limitations
 There are some limitations to LiSA:
-- The obj file MUST be composed of triangles
+- the obj file MUST be composed of triangles
-- If you have too much triangles for your GPU, LiSA wont work
+- if you have too much triangles for your GPU, LiSA wont work

 ## Some images
 ![](img/cornel_box.png)